 Bobby took a minute to get his bearings, knowing how his dad was gonna raise all sorts of hell about the trolling motor.
 Once dad knew he could find it and the water wasn’t very deep they’d be back to get the motor, take it home, dry it out and rebuild it on the garage floor.
 He’d rebuild it, dad would drink beer and give bad advice, mom would put some vodka in her iced coffee or tea and read the latest and greatest from the library where she worked.
 And pretend to watch them like she cared while whatever was in the oven turned black.

 Carrie Louise climbed off his shoulders on to dry ground and started screaming again when Bobby waded out.
-Another snake, its fangs embedded in the thick rubber heel of the waders, had hitched a ride.
-Bobby saw CL point the shotgun at his foot, and screamed with her.
-She shoved the shotgun into his chest, took off down the finger of two lane ruts that cut through the swamp.
+Another snake had hitched a ride, its fangs embedded in the thick rubber heel of the waders.
+Bobby saw CL point the shotgun at his foot and screamed with her.
+She shoved the shotgun into his chest, took off down the finger of two-lane ruts that cut through the swamp.
 Bobby picked up the shotgun, put the barrel against the snake’s head and pushed until the snake lost its grip and recoiled away.
 He had one shell in the sawed-off swamp boat gun, and he might need it for more than a snake dumb enough to hit waders.

 “Well, I do declare.
 Carrie Louise Roche and Bobby Buisson.
 You might crack that shotgun open and hand it to me, young Mister Bobby.
 Go a looooong ways toward keepin’ my blood pressure under control.”

 “Yes sir.”
 Bobby broke the sawed-off open, offered it butt first.
 “Sorry.”

 “Think nothin’ of it.”
 Wylie took the sawed-off, holstered his pistol.
 “What’s a coupla lethal weapons between friends?
-Y’know, when I got the call about two kids with a shotgun wandering the Mauvais Bois, I thought maybe I had me some lost poachers or the next Bonnie and Clyde.
-But hell no, ain’t nothin’ to it but Houma’s own double trouble.”
+Now, y’know, when I got the call about two kids with a shotgun wandering the Mauvais Bois, I thought maybe I had me some lost poachers or the next Bonnie and Clyde.
+Hell no, ain’t nothin’ to it but Houma’s own double trouble.”